 If you have ever walked along the street going to the Ruins of St. Paul’s, you have surely noticed food souvenir outlets generously giving away pastry samples.
 One of the most popular stores is the Koi Kei Bakery.
 Its first shop was established in 1997 and initiated the trend of making almond cake and egg rolls.
 Tracing its roots back to a cart selling only peanut and ginger candy, Koi Kei has come a long way and now offers over 300 varieties of its products, with outlets around the city.

 Koi Kei Bakery 7-7A Largo do Senado, Macau, +853 2832 9301, www.koikei.com

 The shrimp egg noodles and fried wontons are the stars on Wong Chi Kei’s menu.
 You will be able to spot this long-established restaurant in Senado Square and might notice the long queue outside.
 Locals and tourists go for the home-cooked inspired dishes.
 They make their noodles the same as they have for the last 70 years and still deliver the same quality food experience.

 Wong Chi Kei 17 Largo do Senado, Macau, +853 2833 1313

 Magaret’s Cafe e Nata

+A day trip in Macau isn’t complete without tasting the legendary egg tart!
 With a blend of Portuguese and Chinese culture, Margaret’s Cafe e Nata has perfected the making of sumptuous egg tarts.
 Many visitors buy their pastries to take a bit of Macau culture home with them.
-It is tucked away in a hidden alley but be ready for the long lines!
+It is tucked away in a hidden alley but be ready for the long lines.